SaltyAom/next-i18n-server/README.md

 Automatically generate language page for Next.js

 ## Outline
-[Using to concept the concept of page fallback.](https://github.com/SaltyAom/next-default-lang) But instead of manual created page and consume our sanity.
+[Using to concept of page fallback.](https://github.com/SaltyAom/next-default-lang) But instead of manual created page and consume our sanity.
 We can simply create normal path and let the script generate the INTL structure.

 Due to nextjs use `pages` as router.
 We've to use another folder name like `routes` to generate `pages` structure.